Italian traditional food organic, rustic, home cooking recipes

 Tiny bowls on long, thick stems were used for cordials (liqueurs", while "drams" or small, squat glasses were used for tossing down fiery spirits.
 Some of these, known as "firing" glasses, were very thick at the foot and were rapped on the table at a gathering to signify applause.
 The sound was like musket fire - hence the name.

-Page 2 of this Italian Traditional Food article can be found on the next page.
+Page 2 of this Italian Traditional Food article on drinking glasses can be found on the next page.

 Page 1 Next >>